While it’s true that little is predictable when it comes to having children, it’s as much a financial decision as an emotional one.

-Holly and Brendan, meanwhile, may have more wiggle room in their budget to contribute monthly to a college savings account.
+Holly and Brendan, meanwhile, may have more wiggle room in their budget.

-As for Holly and Brendan, if they contributed $100 a month, their college investment could grow to more than $43,000.
+If Holly and Brendan contributed $100 a month, their college investment could grow to more than $43,000.

-According to member data from Care, the average cost to send one infant to day care eats up $10,468.
+According to member data from Care, the average cost to send one infant to day care is $10,468.